wrislin1/FSU/README.md

 # FSU
-Programming assignments from when i was a CS major at FSU 2009-2013
+Programming assignments from when I was a CS major at FSU 2009-2013